-Some simple advice on bird feeding
+Some simple advice on bird feeding & hygiene

 To print & pin on your notice board for reference: